YouTube Personal Finance Influencers 11 Signs to Watch Out for

 If an influencer is constantly asking for money, they are probably a scammer.
 They may try to sell you on their course or ask for donations.
 Either way, if an influencer is constantly asking for money, it is a red flag.

-These are just some of the signs to watch out for when it comes to YouTube personal finance influencers.
-If you see any of these signs, it is probably best to avoid that influencer.
 There are plenty of other sources of information out there, and you don’t want to waste your time or money on a scammer.
-Do your research and only take advice from people you trust.
+Do your research and only take advice from people who are real authorities with acutal expertise, experience, and trustworthiness.

 Josh Dudick